 What is Required of you as an Intern

 Curiosity, motivation, professionalism, good communication, and a commitment to learn and contribute are a must.
 Internships begin with an orientation that takes place at the beginning of the academic year early in the Fall semester and culminate with a statewide Undergraduate Research Symposium at the end of the spring semester.
 These two meetings are mandatory.
 Several weeks in advance of the symposium, each intern is required to submit a brief abstract summarizing internship work for the formal symposium book of abstracts, and an associated PowerPoint presentation.
 Interns are also asked to complete tracking forms at the orientation and an online program evaluation at the end of the first semester.
 Attending the orientation, symposium, and submitting the few noted deliverables represents your commitment required by NASA Space Grant.
 All other commitments are defined and agreed upon by you and your mentor when you establish your working relationship at the beginning of the academic year.

-After the selections are made, the process of matching the top applicants to the most suitable mentored project begins.
-Our NAU/NASA Space Grant Steering Committee in collaboration with members of the Arizona Space Grant Consortium evaluates foremost the interests indicated on a student’s application.
-Experience and skills are also considered in making the match.
-The goal is to provide a new and rich experience to the applicant.
-The Committee ranks intern applications based on the content and quality of the applicant’s responses to three open-ended questions.
+Mentors will rank their intern applications based on the content and quality of the students responses to three open-ended questions.
 GPA, motivation for applying, interest-level, potential, and involvement (work, volunteerism, other activities) are also considered.
-(Experience is NOT a factor in the selection process as the internship is designed to provide first research opportunities).
+Experience is NOT a factor in the selection process as the internship is designed to provide first research opportunities.